Cheapest non-owner car insurance companies in Arizona

 Average cost of non-owner car insurance in Arizona

-Non-owners car insurance in Arizona costs $396.
-However, the rates may differ based on factors such as your driving record, age and coverage level.
+Non-owner car insurance in Arizona costs $396 on average.
+However, your actual rate may vary depending on factors like your driving history, age and the level of coverage you choose.

 Non-owner car insurance in Arizona by age and gender

-Your age and gender can impact your rates, whether you're shopping for non-owner or standard car insurance in Arizona.
+Both your age and gender can affect your insurance rates, whether you're looking for non-owner or standard car insurance in Arizona.

-Here are the average Arizona non-owner car insurance rates by age and gender.
+Below are the average non-owner car insurance rates in Arizona by age and gender.

 Non-owner vs. traditional car insurance

-For example, non-owner car insurance in Arizona doesn't pay for damages to the car you're driving or any injuries you sustain.
-Owner car insurance can include collision and comprehensive coverage to pay for vehicle damages.
+For instance, non-owner car insurance in Arizona won't cover damage to the vehicle you're driving.
+In contrast, traditional car insurance can include collision and comprehensive coverage to help pay for vehicle repairs or replacements.

 Furthermore, because insurance companies anticipate that people who don't own a car will drive less frequently, and because non-owner car insurance is secondary to the owner's policy, the risk of a claimAn insurance claim is a request you make to your insurance company for coverage after your car is damaged or you have an accident.
 You can file a claim online, by phone, or in writing. is much lower.